-Towards Construction of an Explanation Framework for Whole Processes of Data Analysis Applications: Concepts and Use Cases
+An Explanation Framework for Whole Processes of Data Analysis Applications: Concepts and Use Cases

-Hiroshi Ishikawa Graduate School of Systems Design Faculty of System Design Tokyo Metropolitan University Hino, Tokyo E-mail: ishikawa-hiroshi@tmu.ac.jp
+Hiroshi Ishikawa Graduate School of Systems Design Faculty of System Design Tokyo Metropolitan University Hino, Tokyo Email:ishikawa-hiroshi@tmu.ac.jp

-Masaharu Hirota

-Department of Information Science

-Faculty of Informatics

-Okayama University of Science
+Masaharu Hirota Department of Information Science Faculty of Informatics Okayama University of Science Okayama, Okayama Email:hirota@mis.ous.ac.jp

-Okayama, Okayama

-E-mail: hirota@mis.ous.ac.jp

-Abstract- The main contribution of the paper is to address the necessity of both macro and micro explanations for Social Big Data (SBD) applications and to propose an explanation framework integrating both of these, allowing SBD applications to be more widely accepted and used.
-The framework provides both a macro explanation of the whole procedure and a micro explanation of the constructed model, as well as an explanation of the decisions made by the model.
-For a macro explanation of the application, we introduce a data model for abstractly describing all processes from data acquisition to data analysis.
-We explain the processes based on the data model.
-For the micro explanation, we illustrate the basis of the interpretation of the analytical model and the decisions made when applying it.
-We describe some of the specific features of the explanation framework proposed through multiple use cases.
+Abstract- The main contribution of the paper is to address the necessity of both macro and micro explanations for Social Big Data (SBD) applications and to propose an explanation framework integrating both, allowing SBD applications to be more widely accepted and used.
+The framework provides both a macro explanation of the whole procedure and a micro explanation of the constructed model and an explanation of the decisions made by the model.
+Application systems including Artificial Intelligence (AI) or Data Mining (DM) need reproducibility to ensure their reliability as scientific systems.
+For that purpose, it is important to illustrate the procedures of the system explicitly and abstractly (that is, macro explanations).
+This paper has scientific value in that it proposes a data model for that purpose and illustrates the possibility of macro explanations through one use case of social science.
+Scientists also need to provide evidence that the results obtained by AI or DM are valid.
+In other words, this paper also has scientific value in that it reveals how the features of the model and concrete grounds for judgment can be explained through two use cases of natural science.